What this index is

 The global index is computed from all events in the last 72 hours.
 Recent events are weighted more heavily using exponential time decay:

-zoneScore[zone] = Σ decay(events in zone) — capped at ±8
+physicalScore[zone] = Σ decay(physical events) — capped at ±8

 rawScore = Σ all zoneScores